Soccer-Villa could consider vaccine status of transfer targets: Gerrard | Sports-Games

 Soccer-Villa could consider vaccine status of transfer targets: Gerrard

-Aston Villa manager Steven Gerrard said the club could discuss the vaccine status of signing targets when they look to bolster their squad during the January transfer window, as rising COVID-19 cases at clubs raised fears of a rash of postponed games.
-The Premier League said on Monday it found a record 42 cases https://www.reuters.com/lifestyle/sports/premier-league-has-record-42-positive-covid-19-cases-past-week-2021-12-13 of COVID-19 among players and staff at clubs over the past week, shortly before Manchester United's game against Brentford was called off due an outbreak at the Old Trafford club.

-Aston Villa manager Steven Gerrard said the club could discuss the vaccine status of signing targets when they look to bolster their squad during the January transfer window, as rising COVID-19 cases at clubs raised fears of a rash of postponed games.
+Aston Villa manager Steven Gerrard said the club could discuss the vaccine status of potential signings when they look to bolster their squad during the January transfer window, as rising COVID-19 cases at clubs raised fears of a rash of postponed games.

+Tottenham's outbreak also meant their UEFA Conference League clash against Vitesse Arnhem last week was also called off.
+Leicester City, Brighton and Hove Albion, Norwich City and Aston Villa have also reported cases as the new Omicron coronavirus variant takes hold in Britain.

 Clubs have been enjoying full stadiums again this season after playing for months in front of empty or restricted capacity stands from the start of the pandemic in March 2020.
-VACCINE STATUS
+The festive period is traditionally a feast for fans in Britain, with broadcaster Sky Sports trailing its coverage with the slogan "Christmas is for Football".

+But rising COVID-19 infections are threatening to put a dampener on the hectic holiday programme, raising fears of a return to restricted attendances or even empty stadiums as seen in Germany and the Netherlands.
+From Wednesday, fans will need to show proof of double vaccination under England's "plan B" of measures to slow the spread of the Omicron variant that are being voted on by legislators on Tuesday.

+BOOSTER SHOTS The Premier League, desperate to avoid a flurry of postponements, has ramped up its COVID-19 requirements for clubs, including daily testing, face coverings to be worn inside and stricter social distancing.

 Gerrard, whose side also have had players and staff test positive this week, told British media on Monday their thorough recruitment process meant vaccine status could be considered when they speak to potential recruits.
 "We look at everything.
 So I'm sure it will come up," Gerrard said.

 "But we'll obviously make decisions as and when we decide a certain person is the one who could come in and make us better," he said.
 "But I don't think it's right for me to comment on if I would or wouldn't in that situation.
 But it would certainly come into conversations in the background."
-Villa, who are 13th, travel to bottom side Norwich City in the league later on Tuesday.
+Villa, who are 13th, expect their match at bottom side Norwich City later on Tuesday to go ahead despite both clubs reporting COVID-19 cases.

-BOOSTER SHOTS Watford manager Claudio Ranieri had urged players to get vaccinated against COVID-19 while Manchester City boss Pep Guardiola said booster shots were necessary with cases steadily on the rise again.

-People aged 30 and over residing in England are eligible for a booster shot three months after the second dose as concerns grow over the spread of the Omicron variant.
-England manager Gareth Southgate had said in October that some players were not vaccinated because their opinions may have been swayed by conspiracy theories on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)